-- 99. Plaintiff hereby incorporates by reference all stated paragraphs. - 100.
-By reason of the aforementioned decisions, laws, policies, practices, procedures, customs, acts, and/or omissions, including the Targeting Policy, engaged in under color of state law, Defendants deprived Plaintiff of his right to freedom of speech by arresting, detaining, publicly casting him in a false light, and maliciously and selectively prosecuting him for engaging in political speech in violation of the Free Speech Clause of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983.
+- 64. Plaintiff hereby incorporates by reference all stated paragraphs. - 65.
+By reason of the aforementioned decisions, laws, policies, practices, procedures, customs, acts, and/or omissions, engaged in under color of state law, Defendants Oakland County, McDonald, Bouchard, and Peschke deprived Plaintiff of his right to freedom of speech by arresting, detaining, and prosecuting him for engaging in political speech in violation of the Free Speech Clause of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 66.
+Michigan Compiled Laws § 750.543m is unconstitutional facially and as applied to Plaintiff's conduct, specifically including his speech, at the Oakland County recount as set forth in this Complaint, and it causes a chilling effect on political speech in violation of the Free Speech Clause of the First Amendment.

-- 101. Michigan Compiled Laws § 750.543m is unconstitutional facially and as applied to Plaintiff's conduct, specifically including his speech, at the Oakland County recount as set forth in this First Amended Complaint, and it causes a chilling effect on political speech in violation of the Free Speech Clause of the First Amendment. - 102.
-On its face and as applied in this case, Michigan Compiled Laws § 750.543m is invalid under Brandenburg v.
-Ohio, 395 U.S. 444 (1969); Watts v.
-United States, 394 U.S. 705 (1969); NAACP v.
-Claiborne Hardware Co, 458 U.S. 886, 913 (1982); Virginia v.
-Black, 538 U.S. 343 (2003); and Counterman v.
-Colorado, 600 U.S. 66 (2023). - 103.
-The unlawful arrest and prosecution of Plaintiff as set forth in this First Amended Complaint also violates state law.
+- 67. On its face and as applied in this case, Michigan Compiled Laws § 750.543m is invalid under Brandenburg v.
+Ohio, 395 U.S. 444 (1969), Watts v.
+United States, 394 U.S. 705 (1969), NAACP v.
+Claiborne Hardware Co, 458 U.S. 886, 913 (1982), Virginia v.
+Black, 538 U.S. 343 (2003), and Counterman v.
+Colorado, 600 U.S. 66 (2023). - 68.
+The prosecution of Plaintiff as set forth in this Complaint also violates state law.
 Pursuant to Michigan Compiled Laws § 750.543z, "a prosecuting agency shall not prosecute any person or seize any property for conduct presumptively protected by the first amendment to the constitution of the United States in a manner that violates any constitutional provision." (emphasis added).
 And in August 2020, M. Crim.
 JI 38.4(3) was adopted, and it specifically provides that to prove the offense at issue, "the prosecution must prove that the threat"